 As the old saying goes, “If you don’t use it, you lose it.”
 And over the summer, kids from every grade level stop actively learning, losing a good bit of what they’ve absorbed during the school year.

-And in case you missed our previous post on how to prevent summer learning loss, consider this post the prequel.
+And in case you missed our previous post on how to prevent learning loss, consider this post the prequel.

 It might even look like a horror movie, as the statistics can be pretty frightening.

 The good news is, parents who understand what summer slide is and address it early on - as in, during elementary school years - have found that students perform better in the long run—developing outstanding learning habits that carry through on to high school and college.

 Here are 12 facts and statistics you should know about summer slide.

 How much could possibly be lost in a summer?
 Research indicates 2 months of reading skills and 2 1/2 months of math skills are lost over a single summer.
 Plus, summer slide is cumulative, so those lost months add up over time.

 Combined over the years, by the time a student reaches middle school, they’ve lost the equivalent of 2 years of learning to summer slide.
 And the loss is greater at higher grade levels.

 2. Playing Catch Up